indigotree/www-bagnallcentre-com/content/whatson/dementia-is-it-possible-to-prevent-its-outset.md

 10 am-12pm Monday 16th April

-Price: £ 10 including refreshments (please book in advance to avoid disappointment!).
+Price: £10 including refreshments (please book in advance to avoid disappointment!).

-For the benefit of complementary health, CPD certificates if required.
+For the benefit of complementary health practitioners, the talks qualify for Continuing Professional Development points and Brian will provide CPD certificates if required.

 Call us on 01494 791 288 or email [bookings@bagnallcentre.com](mailto:bookings@bagnallcentre.com) to book your place.